 S. Korea plans spot checks on HSBC, StanChart

-SEOUL, Aug 9 – South Korea’s financial regulator will carry out spot checks this month on the local operations of Standard Chartered and HSBC Holdings over money laundering allegations against the lenders in other countries.
+SEOUL, Aug 9 — South Korea’s financial regulator plans to conduct spot checks on the local operations of Standard Chartered and HSBC Holdings over money laundering allegations against the lenders in other countries.

-The Financial Supervisory Service (FSS) said in a statement today it would conduct the local checks after allegations were made against the two British banks in the United States and Mexico.
-It did not specify when the checks would take place, though an FSS official said they were likely later this month.
+The Financial Supervisory Service (FSS) said in a statement today it will conduct checks on HSBC and Standard Chartered’s Korean units after allegations were raised against the banks in the United States and Mexico.
+It did not specify when the checks would take place.

 The regulator noted that HSBC’s Mexican unit was fined last month after failing to report suspicious financial transactions related to the drugs trade, and the bank’s US unit is reportedly under investigation over money laundering allegations.
 The FSS also noted Standard Chartered’s New York branch is being investigated over deals tied to Iran.